freealise/freealise/ar/README.md

 //remove gizmo, kbrd from hf
   add points to bilinear morpher with mouse strokes: number of points the same for corresponding strokes, point frequency changed by velocity
 //stereo depth estimator for foreground (https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html)
-//foil is covered by food-grade wax from cheese; make paper models with texture embossed with foil and painted in CMYK
+//foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw objects on pano and find depth map
 //scanned foil (photogrammetry) / depth estimator